jamestkelly/harold/README.md

 Since the `groups.info` returns all members of a group, it will also return inactive users and bots.
 Harold has a simple blacklist mechanism which takes an array of userID's and reselects a user if a blacklisted user is chosen.
 To blacklist a user, simply add their userID to the memberBlacklist array in `handler.js`.

-An additional script is supplied called `ID_checker.js` which retrieves the name and userID of all members in a channel to aid with determining members' userIDs.

-The ID checker app can be run locally with:

-`node ID_checker.js`

 ## Deploy

 To deploy harold, configure serverless credentials locally and then run: